Skip to main content

 • You do not have an ISRC.
 Manual links are the way to go.

-• A platform is not supported by Odesli.
-Some smaller or newer platforms may not be in the Odesli database.
+• A platform is not detected automatically.
+Some smaller or newer platforms may not be found in our link resolver.

 • You want to link to a specific version.
 Maybe you want to link to the music video on YouTube instead of the audio-only upload.